data-integrations/wrangler/docs/directives/write-to-json-map.md

 # Write to JSON

-WRITE-TO-JSON directive converts the record into JSON.
+WRITE-TO-JSON-MAP directive converts the record into JSON Map.

 ## Syntax
 ```